 News Release 166

-Nathan Boone Homestead State Historic Site preserves the last home and grave of Missouri frontiersman Nathan Boone.
-The historic site is located 1.5 miles north of Ash Grove on State Highway V. For a full list of speakers and times, call the historic site at 417-751-3266.
-For more information on state parks and historic sites, visit mostateparks.com.
+The Battle of Lexington State Historic Site is located on 110 Delaware Street, Lexington, Missouri.
+For information on the event, call the site at 660-259-4654.
+For information about state parks and historic sites, visit mostateparks.com.
 Missouri State Parks is a division of the Missouri Department of Natural Resources.

 Celebrating 40 years of taking care of Missouri’s natural resources.
 To learn more visit www.dnr.mo.gov.